What is Sheet Lamination?

 - In some cases, cut material can be easily recycled – This could also be a disadvantage if the part is smaller compared to the sheet or the bed size

 - Layer height cannot be changed without changing the sheet thickness hence part resolution is linked to sheet thickness along the vertical build axis

-- Finishes can vary depending on paper or plastic material but may require post processing to achieve desired effect
+- Finishes can vary depending on paper or plastic material but may require post-processing to achieve the desired effect

 - Limited material options available

 - It can be time-consuming and difficult to remove the excess material after the laminating phase and it generates a lot of waste compared to other AM methods

 - Hollow parts (internal voids and cavities) are difficult to produce in some types of sheet lamination processes, such as “bond then form”

 - Bonding strength will depend on the laminating technique used and, in some cases, adhesive bonds are not good enough for long term use of the product strength and integrity

 - Material waste can also be high if the part being made is smaller than the build area or the sheet size